 All statutory references are to Revised Statutes of Missouri (RSMO) Missouri follows pure comparative fault.
 Prior to 1983 Missouri was a contributory negligence state.
 In the landmark case of Gustafson v Benda, 661SW 2d 11 (Mo Banc 1983) the Supreme Court adopted comparative fault.
 What this means is that a plaintiff can recover regardless of any fault of his own.
 Any damages are reduced by the amount of fault.
+Most of the DUI lawyers cases in Long Beach deal with such cases and provide the right assistance, whilst following the below mentioned guidelines.

 No caps except as to government agencies.
 A jury awards what is “fair and reasonable.”
 (Chapter 57 Revised Statutes of Missouri.)